jantuomi/tunk/README.md

 - interpreted
 - general use

 programming language.
-Tunk is a hobby project written for educational purposes.
+Tunk is a hobby project written for educational purposes, and is inspired by languages such as Elm and Haskell.

 ## Running Tunk